Garajonay National Park: Plants

 Many of the species of flora and fauna are endemic to the Macaronesian islands, the Canary Islands or La Gomera, and the Garajonay forest harbors a rich biota of understory plants, invertebrates, and birds and bats, including a large number of endemic species.
 The park provides the best example of Canarian laurisilva, a humid subtropical forest that in the Tertiary covered almost all of Southern Europe.
 It is also found on the Azores and the Madeira Islands.
 Laurus azorica, known as Azores laurel, or by the Portuguese names louro, loureiro, louro-da-terra, and louro-de-cheiro, can be found in the park, as well as Laurus novocanariensis, known as Canary laurel.
 Although named as a single type of forest, the national park englobes several varieties of forests.
 Most humid and protected valleys oriented to the North have the richest and most complex forests.
 It is known as valley laurisilva, a true subtropical rainforest where the largest laurel trees can be found.
 At higher altitudes, with less protection from wind and sun, the forest loses some of its more delicate species.
 Here it is called slope laurisilva (laurisilva de ladera).
 At the south the forest is mainly a mix of beech and heather, species adapted to the less humid atmosphere.
-In August 2012, a forest fire burned 747 hectareas (18%) of this national park.
+In August 2012, a forest fire burned 747 hectares (18%) of this national park.

 Animals

 Two species of reptile, Gallotia gomerana (Gomeran lizard) and Chalcides viridanus (Gomeran skink), can be found.
 Amphibians include the stripeless tree frog, Hyla meridionalis.
 The park is renowned as one of the best places to observe the two Canarian endemic pigeons, laurel pigeon (Columba junoniae) and Bolle's pigeon (Columba bollii).
 The park has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of various birds.
-As well as thew two endemic pigeon species, these include Barbary partridges, plain swifts, Eurasian sparrowhawks, Berthelot's pipits and island canaries.
+As well as the two endemic pigeon species, these include Barbary partridges, plain swifts, Eurasian sparrowhawks, Berthelot's pipits and island canaries.